 In addition, we expect to rely on our manufacturers to purchase from third-party suppliers the materials necessary to produce our product candidates for our clinical studies.
 There are a small number of suppliers for certain equipment and raw materials that are used in the manufacture of our product candidates.
 Such suppliers may not sell these raw materials to our manufacturers at the times we need them or on commercially reasonable terms.
-For example, there is currently a limited supply of acceptable cell media for production of our MCB and WCB.
+For example, there is from time to time a limited supply of acceptable cell media for production of our MCB and WCB.
 We do not have any control over the process or timing of the acquisition of these raw materials by Eurofins or Austrianova.
-Moreover, we currently do not have any agreements for the commercial production of these raw materials.
-Any significant delay in the supply of a product candidate or the raw material components thereof for an ongoing clinical trial due to the need to replace a third-party supplier of these raw materials could considerably delay completion of our clinical studies, product testing and potential regulatory approval of our product candidates.
+Moreover, we currently do not have any agreements for the commercial production of these raw materials could considerably delay completion of our clinical studies, product testing and potential regulatory approval of our product candidates.
 If Eurofins, Austrianova or we are unable to purchase these raw materials after regulatory approval has been obtained for our product candidates, the commercial launch of our product candidates would be delayed or there would be a shortage in supply, which would impair our ability to generate revenues from the sale of our product candidates.